-Modern industry and commerce in the west developed at a time when the intelligentsia was a relatively small and non-influential group (Late 17th to early 18th century).
+Modern industry and commerce in the west developed at a time when the college intelligentsia was a relatively small and non-influential group (Late 17th to early 18th century).
 However, many third world societies as the 20th century dawned, became independent nations led by the educated elites based on formal education and political charisma, but with little to no experience in economic matters or critical thinking aptitudes.
 This naturally generated hostility toward autonomous economic institutions and toward economically productive minorities in their own country.
 This is a common human defense mechanism and behavior pattern to justify protectionism which leads toward governmental control over a populace.
 However, the core issue slowly eases away from ideology and moves into greed upon tasting the bitter-sweetness of power.

 Another important aspect which I found as a pattern – is that the specific kind of education received not only affects technological and economic development in a country, but also the direction of its social and political development.
 Education in science and technology has obvious economic benefits but not all groups or all nations have been equally drawn or interested in that type of education.
 In Malaysia for example, the Chinese minority received more than 400 degrees in engineering during the decade of the 1960’s while the Malay majority received just 4.
 Differences in core curriculum fields or quality of education have also existed between Protestant and Catholics in Ireland, Caste Hindus and Untouchables in India, Russians and Cossacks in Kazakhstan, Middle Eastern versus European in regard to religious dogmas, Jews in America versus Jews in Israel, Tamils versus Similes’ in Sri-Lanka, and Whites versus Blacks or Hispanics in the United States.
 Lagging local groups and lagging nations tend toward the easier or soft subjects rather than such difficult fields as mathematics, science, engineering, and medicine.
 I do not generalize this comment lightly.
 I am basing my comments and opinions on researched facts.
 These differences not only affect their economic productivity but also their socio-political attitudes toward those who do have the skills to make a society more productive and prosperous.